 - In Siren, Blind Seer Miyako has to use player character Kyoya's eyes to navigate around the stages during Escort Missions.
 Later on, well after the two get separated, Kyoya gets caught in a blacked-out room with a bunch of shibito standing between him and his goal.
 Then he hears Miyako's voice in his head, prompting him to use her eyes.
 This allows him to see the auras of the shibito and run past them in the darkness.
 It is revealed soon after that Miyako is already dead at this point, but she goes on to serve as Kyoya's Spirit Advisor for the Final Battle.

 - In BioShock 2, Eleanor, after getting her Big Sister suit and breaking you out, basically says this as she's lifting you to your feet.
-"You fought for me Father, Now let me fight for you".
+"You fought for me, Father, Now let me fight for you."

 - In ICO, Yorda ends up carrying Ico to safety.

-- In "Metal Gear Solid4 Essentially all of the game's final act is the people Snake helped throughout the series making last stands at various points in Outer Haven so that he can break into the server room.
-For all intents and purposes, Raiden does this for his entire fourth title, with one of his first lines being "Okay Snake, now it's time for me to protect you."
+- In Metal Gear Solid 4: Guns of the Patriots, essentially all of the game's final act is the people Snake helped throughout the series making last stands at various points in Outer Haven so that he can break into the server room.
+For all intents and purposes, Raiden does this for his entire fourth title, with one of his first lines being "Okay, Snake, now it's time for me to protect you."

 - It is and has long been common for elderly parents to be looked after by their children.

 - This is probably the aspect of the evacuation of Dunkirk which made it such a morale booster (to the extent that Brits will still boast about it to this day) despite ostensibly being a humiliating defeat — civilians who'd been reliant on the armed forces for so long were suddenly needed to literally carry them to safety.
-As a result, the British were all but ready to roar to the Axis, "We Will Meet Again!" even as the coming Battle Of Britain was about give them their darkest time and their finest hour.
+As a result, the British were all but ready to roar to the Axis, "We Will Meet Again!" even as the coming Battle of Britain was about give them their darkest time and their finest hour.